taranaahad5-hue/DS4002.CS3_SOTU_Case_Study/README.md

    - is_crisis: Binary indicator (1 = crisis, 0 = non-crisis)
    - crisis_name: Name of the crisis (if applicable)

-### Optional: If you disagree with any of the crisis classifications in the dataset, you may update the is_crisis or crisis_name columns in SOTU_data_final.csv before running the scripts.
+**Optional**: If you disagree with any of the crisis classifications in the dataset, you may update the is_crisis or crisis_name columns in SOTU_data_final.csv before running the scripts.
 Rerunning the analysis with your own classifications is a great way to explore how definitional choices affect results.

 ## Step 3: To run the exploratory data analysis script: